FTA offers the Multi-Engine Piston and Instrument Ratings with the Commercial Pilot's Licence as a package for £26,195.

-If you already have an EASA PPL, ATPL theory, Night Rating and 100 hours PIC then you're well on your way to becoming a commercial pilot.
+If you already have an EASA Private Pilot's Licence, ATPL Theory, Night Rating and 100 hours PIC then you're well on your way to becoming a commercial pilot.

-FTA aims to make completing your Frozen ATPL from this point, as straight-forward as possible, hence why we have devised this 3-course package.
+FTA aims to make completing your Frozen ATPL from this point, as straight-forward as possible, which is why we have devised this three-course package.

-Complete your MEP, ME IR and ME CPL training with us full time, back to back (in this order), and the total price for all modules will be £24,950 – a substantial saving on our standard rates.
-The modules usually take a total of 3-4 months to complete, subject to weather and student performance.
+Complete your MEP, ME IR and ME CPL training with us full time, back to back (in this order), and the total price for all modules will be £26,195.
+The modules usually take around three to five months to complete (in total), subject to weather and student performance.

 - 6 hours dual flight time, broken down as follows:

 - 2.5 hours dual flight time – completed under normal multi-engine operation conditions

 - 3.5 hours dual flight time – completed on engine failure and asymmetric flying

 - 7 hours theoretical studies

 - 35 hours is completed in the FNPTII flight simulator (based on EASA FCL amendment 7)